 Knowing others is wisdom; Knowing the self is enlightenment.
 Mastering others requires force; Mastering the self needs strength. ––Tao Te Ching (Dao De Jing), 33. |

-Although the Way is easy to find because it is our True Nature, its not easy to follow because "people love to be sidetracked" by distractions:
+Although the Tao is in theory easy to find because it is our True Nature, from experience I know its not easy to follow because "people love to be sidetracked" by distractions:

 If I have even just a little sense, I will walk on the main road and my only fear will be of straying from it.
 Keeping to the main road is easy [natural], But people love to be sidetracked. ––Tao Te Ching (Dao De Jing), 53 |